A Broad Base of Knowledge

-The criminal justice program, which includes more than a 100 undergraduate and graduate courses in research methods, crime prevention, constitutional issues, white-collar crime, forensic anthropology, police organization and management, prepares students for challenging careers in a variety of fields.
+The criminal justice program—which includes more than 100 undergraduate and graduate courses in research methods, crime prevention, constitutional issues, white-collar crime, police organization, and management—prepares students for challenging careers in a variety of fields.

 Criminal justice majors focus on the causes, definition, and prevention of crime, as well as the legal process criminals go through and how they might be rehabilitated.

 Criminal justice majors may study law, justice, public administration, crime statistics, sociology, psychology, and even philosophy.
 The department offers three concentrations for students who would like to specialize in a particular field.